malbit/arqma-mq/README.md

 ## Command arguments

 Optional command/request arguments are always strings on the wire.
-The LokiMQ-using developer is free to create whatever encoding she wants, and these can vary across commands.
+The ArqmaMQ-using developer is free to create whatever encoding she wants, and these can vary across commands.
 For example `wallet.tx` might be a request that returns a transaction in binary, while `wallet.tx_info` might return tx metadata in JSON, and `p2p.send_tx` might encode tx data and metadata in a bt-encoded